qq3200341/json2yaml/README.md

 # json2yaml

 json2yaml is a simple tool for converting JSON data to YAML format and vice versa.
-The tool is implemented using the js-yaml library and features a clean and user-friendly interface created with Bootstrap.Online demo:https://jsontoyaml.net.
+The tool is implemented using the js-yaml library and features a clean and user-friendly interface created with Bootstrap.Online demo:[JSON to YAML](https://jsontoyaml.net).

 ## Features